cognisant/Docs.DevelopmentProcess/README.md

 When starting work, a team member will take a single task Post-it, add their initials, and place it in the 'doing' column.
 When the work is complete, the task will be moved to the 'verify' column, and begin the next task.

 Tasks remain in the verify column until the code has been reviewed by another team member.
 Once tasks have been reviewed, they can be moved to the 'done' column.
 Sometimes it is possible to review a single task, but in practice, an entire story will often be reviewed as a whole.
-If changes are requested as part of the review, these should be recorded onto additional Post-its and placed in the 'to do' column.
+If changes are requested as part of the review, these should be recorded onto new Post-its and placed in the 'to do' column.

-In order to minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
+To minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
 Currently, this limit is set at 3 stories.

 The sprint board is also used to track distractions which occur during a sprint.
 These are recorded on post-it notes with a description and a rough estimate of time spent on them.
 A distraction is anything that prevented a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.

 #### Daily Scrums

  On each day of a sprint (excluding the first and last), at 1:30pm, the team gathers around the sprint board for a meeting called the “daily scrum”.
-Every team member who is able to stand should do so; this helps to encourage brevity.
+Every team member who can stand should do so; this helps to encourage brevity.
 During the daily scrum each team member answers the following three questions:

 - What did you do since the last meeting to help the team finish the Sprint?
 - What do you plan to do before the next meeting to help the team finish the Sprint?